All Episodes

 Okay.

-And just like a wrench or hammer, you can use it for everything once you know what the tool is, how it works and how you can use it, it is really useful to unmask other types of lying in other environments.
+Once you know what the tool is, how it works, and how you can use it, it is really useful to unmask other types of lying in other environments.

 So the very first thing before we get into this video that I want people to know is eye movements.

-Okay, I have two classes of tells that I use that are the most resilient.
+I have two classes of tells that I use that are the most resilient.

-You can most of the time, if you know how to use them, you can use them.
+Can most of the time, if you know how to use them, you can use them.

-Number one, it's eye movements, and number two, it's micro expressions.
+Number one, it's eye movements, and number two, it's microexpressions.

 Eye movements are basically the brain moving your eyes depending on which part of your brain is being accessed.

-So motorics being tied intimately tied to brain activity.
+It's kind of the you know, um, motorics being tied intimately tied to brain activity.

 And because the eyes and the brain are just so close together, that's the best way it can leak.

-Now, people have mapped this, this is not my own research, this is fairly well established, but you have to be kind of very careful when you use eye movements.
+This is not my own research, this is fairly well established, but you have to be kind of very careful when you use eye movements, okay?

 But these are the eye movements I'm talking about.

-So your, your, your brain is constructing an image you have never seen before.
+So, your brain is constructing an image you have never seen before.

-For the brain, that takes processing power, okay?
+For the brain, that takes processing power.

-When you are remembering something, it also takes processing power, but of a different kind.
+Okay, when you are remembering something, it also takes processing power, but of a different kind.

 You're going into your synapses and you're reassembling the image that was previously recorded.

-So, in general, imagining something is on the person's top right and remembering is their top left.
+So, in general, imagining something is on the person's top right, and remembering is their top left.

-Now, when it's a sound, an imagined sound would be more on the lower level, the mid tier.
+Now, when it's a sound, an imagined sound would be more on the lower level, the mid-tier.

-But again, an imagined sound is on the right hand side and remembered is on the left hand side.
+But again, an imagined sound is on the right-hand side, and remembered is on the left-hand side.

-These are the absolutely top most useful things.
+Okay, these are the absolutely top most useful things.

-However, when you want to use it to detect line, you have to be super careful.
+However, when you want to use it to detect line, you have to be super careful because people's brain is always half a sentence ahead.

-And I immediately would kind of like imagine what would the alternative have been like.
+And I immediately would kind of like imagine what would the alternative have been like, and then my eyes would go to the top right.

-If you slam down on that at the first instance and go, ha ha, you're lying because I saw you imagine the scene.
+If you slam down on that at the first instance and go, haha, you're lying because I saw you imagine the scene.

 Yes, I imagined the scene, but it was the alternative.